 - 0-1 Masterchef for 300 kgp, for Halflings only 100 kgp

-Wizards, (in)famous coaching staff and/or Special Play Cards are explicitly not allowed at Lusobowl II.
+Wizards, (in)famous coaching staff and/or Special Play Cards are explicitly not allowed at Lusobowl III.

 EXTRAS & SKILLS

-Each team will receive an extra, depending on it’s tier.
+After spending the starting budget, each team will receive extra cash, depending on its race tier.
 This value can be used in the team building or to add skills.
-Extra value on the 2nd day can only be used to add skills.

 ‘Normal’ skill – 20.000 gps.